eed3si9n/eed3si9n.com/content/posts/hedgehog-scala.md

 ### shrinking: automatic minimization

-One of an interesting features of property-based test is its ability to automatically minimize the failing example when a test fails.
+An interesting feature of property-based test is its ability to automatically minimize the failing example when a test fails.
 With QuickCheck and ScalaCheck, this process requires `shrink` implemented by the test users, which often does not happen.

 Hedgehog automates this process, by integrating shrinking into `Gen`, similar to the approach taken by [Hypothesis][hypothesis].
 For more details, see Jacob Stanley's [Gens N' Roses: Appetite for Reduction](https://www.youtube.com/watch?v=LfD0DHqpeVQ) talk.